20220826/MattResearchRepo/README.md

-You can find your reflective journal here [Reflectdoc.md](./Reflections/Reflectdoc.md)
+You can find your reflective journal [here](./Reflections/Reflectdoc.md)

-You can find collection of personal code I have worked on can be found here [Code](../Code/Practice Code)
+You can find collection of personal code I have worked on can be found here [here](./Code/Practice Code/Amazing translator.js)